 Associate Director & Costume Designer Libby McDonnell

-Ela Bartilomo Dance and acrobatics
+Ela Bartilomo Dance, Rope and acrobatics

 Originally from Brisbane, Ela Bartilomo began her performing career in Circa’s youth troupe Circa Zoo, with a keen interest in the performing arts including dancing, singing, and playing guitar.
 Ela studied at the National Institute of Circus Arts, and has performed at a number of events including Brisbane Festival, The Awesome Festival, Woodford Folk Festival, Mullum Circus Festival and Breanna’s Make a Wish Foundation Ball.
 Ela also co-produced and performed in Out of This World Children’s Show, which toured to the Melbourne and Adelaide Fringe Festivals, and was an ensemble member of One Fell Swoop.
 Ela joined Circa in 2018 and performed in the world premiere season of Circa’s Peepshow.

-Jessica Connell Hula-hoops and aerials
+Jessica Connell Hula-hoops and acrobatics

 Jessica Connell completed a Diploma in circus arts at the National Institute of Circus Arts in Melbourne.
 Formerly a member of the Flying Fruit Fly Circus specializing in hula-hoops and aerials, Jessica spent five years performing around Australia in a variety of productions.
 She also contributed to A4’s first production, Downpour in 2009.
 In 2011 Jessica joined Circa where she was part of an eight-month season of Wunderkammer at the CHAMÄLEON Theatre.
 She then performed a three-month Australian regional tour of the Helpmann Award-winning show CIRCA.
 One of her highlights with Circa is creating the world premiering “S” at Brisbane Festival in September 2012, which was her first new creation with the company.

-Scott Grove Acrobatics
+Scott Grove Acrobatics, Base

 Scott Grove has been performing professionally as an acrobat since he was 15 years old.
 He spent 14 years as a performer and co-director of The Leaping Loonies touring Australia, Europe and Asia.
 He has also performed in the English National Ballet’s Swan Lake and the 2000 Sydney Olympics Opening Ceremony, as well as with Flying Trapeze Australia and the Tom Tom Crew.
 Scott joined the Circa ensemble in February 2010 and has performed in a variety of Circa’s productions.
 His highlights thus far are the Circa Festival at Auch, France, the Dublin Theatre Festival in 2010 and 2013 and collaborating with The Debussy Quartet in Opus.
 Off stage he spends most of his time surfing, playing music and eating large quantities of food.

-Nathan Knowles Hand balancing, contortion and aerial hoop
+Nathan Knowles Hand balancing, contortion

 Nathan Knowles had the luck of being introduced to circus at the age of seven when he marched home from school to tell his parents that one day he would leave suburbia behind and maybe never look back.
 After 10 years of studying acrobatic dance and contortion, Nathan was accepted into Montréal’s renowned National Circus School where he spent four years specialising in hand balancing, contortion and aerial hoop.
 Nathan joined the Circa ensemble in 2016, touring Mexico, Australia and Europe, and has since participated in the creation of Humans, and One Beautiful Thing.

-Giulia Scamarcia Contortion handstands and swinging trapeze
+Giulia Scamarcia Contortion handstands and Aerial hoop

 Giulia Scamarcia was born in Italy.
 Unable to stop moving, at the age of six she devoted herself to rhythmic gymnastics, before moving into the world of artistic gymnastics.